 Fury Road Trip

 Fury Road Trip extends Ends's theme of soft apocalypse.
 It's Mad Max: Fury Road meets road trips with family or friends.
 It's a game about getting mad.
 It's a hack of Remi Porter's Family Road Trip, and very faintly inspired by compassion-focused therapy.
-It was originally created for Conjured Games's Soft Apocalypse anthology (forthcoming 2022) but ended up getting a little big.
+It was originally created for Conjured Games's Soft Apocalypse anthology (forthcoming 2022, hopefully) but ended up getting a little big.

 Bunnies & Cyborgs

 Not out yet.
 A GM-less one-shot mini-TTRPG about doing your best, written for Conjured Games's Soft Apocalypse anthology.
 A bunny is anything cuddly and a cyborg is anything that goes bloop bloop bleep bleep, and in this game you play dozens or billions of both.

 The Sorcerer Sends for a Sandwich is a two-player storytelling game about taking the time to eat properly when you're taking over the world.

 The Vale is a solo RPG ruleset for use in conjunction with AI Dungeon.